gmetais/grunt-devperf/README.md

       ],
       numberOfRuns: 5,
       timeout: 120,
-      openResults: true
+      openResults: true,
+      resultsFolder: './devperf'
     }
   }
 });
 ```
-Then, open the `/devperf/index.html` file with your browser to see the results.
+Then, open the `index.html` file with your browser to see the results.
+It is located in the results folder (`./devperf/`by default).

-The entire results (including grunt-phantomas HTML and JSON reports) are in the `/devperf` folder.
-You might want to add this folder to your .gitignore file.

 Results snapshot:
 ![grunt-devperf example results](https://raw.github.com/gmetais/grunt-devperf/master/demo/img/results.png)